NicoleSorokin/LipReading-AI-RL/DesignDocument.md

 ## Tech stack:
 - Programming Language: Python
-- Datasets: numpy (data manipulations), GRID corpus, multi-view lip reading sentences or lip reading in the wild (datasets for training)
+- Datasets: numpy (data manipulations), subset of GRID
-- Computer Vision: OpenCV (capturing video), Dlib (detecting lips), FFmpeg (for processing video frames), maybe media pipe also for detecting face
+- Computer Vision: OpenCV (capturing video), Dlib (detecting lips), maybe media pipe also for detecting face, HandDetector
-- Machine Learning Framework: Tensorflow (or PyTorch)
+- Machine Learning Framework: Tensorflow
-- Reinforcement Learning: Gymnasium (environment), TF-Agents (reinforcement learning algorithms) (StableBaseline 3 if using PyTorch)
+- Reinforcement Learning: Gymnasium (environment)
 - Frontend: React next.js
 - Backend: fastapi
-- Algorithms: CNN’s, RNN’s
+- Algorithms: Q-Learning

 ## The 2 Main Stages:

 ### First:
-- Employ conventional computer vision techniques alongside neural networks to identify and classify a person's physical actions.
+- Employ conventional computer vision techniques classify a person's physical actions (both face and body language) and convert them into numerical values.
-- Utilize distinct models to analyze lip movements and classify spoken words, leveraging existing frameworks like Mediapipe or Dlib.
+- Utilize distinct models to analyze lip movements to text and convert to a numerical value.

 ### Second:
-- Train a reinforcement learning model to recognize sequences of actions and lip movements that indicate malicious behavior.
+- Based on the two inputs from the first stage, train a reinforcement learning model to recognize sequences of actions and lip movements that indicate malicious behavior (0 -> non-malicious, 1 -> malicious, and scale of 0-1 of 0 being non-threatening key-words and 1 being threatening key-words).
-- Example: identify when someone makes a threat or exhibits violent movements, categorizing them as malicious.
+- Based on the agent, the state of the environment can change.
+De-escalate if correctly identified, escalate if incorrectly identified.

 ## Decisions + Documentation:
-### Add your decisions and reasoning here:
+#### Body Language Detection:
-- Using [EMOLIPS model]([url](https://github.com/SMIL-SPCRAS/EMOLIPS)) (CNN-LSTM model) to detect emotion from lips using details from the face.
+- Using EMOLIPS model (CNN-LSTM model) to detect emotion from lips using details from the face.
 - Negative emotions (e.g. anger, disgust) can be used to assist in threat identification.
 - Oct-27: Changing to facial emotion recognition model using deepface.
-- Integrating body language into threatening vs non-threatening classification [using mediapipe]([url](https://www.youtube.com/watch?v=We1uB79Ci-w)) -- train ML model on coordinates of landmarks in frames with associated labels.
+- Integrating body language into threatening vs non-threatening classification using mediapipe -- train ML model on coordinates of landmarks in frames with associated labels.
 #### Lip Movement to text:
 - We will be closely following the methods of [LipNet](https://arxiv.org/pdf/1611.01599) as it has been proven to work and there is lots of existing documentations on this method
 - This method uses Dlib for detecting facial landmarks and preprocessing the GRID dataset, then inputs a sequence of frames to 3 layers of